cooper/ferret/README.md

 ### Compiling

 Compile with the `ferret` executable.
 It searches the current directory and all subdirectories for `.frt` files.
+Unchanged files are ignored.
 See `./ferret -h` for all flags.
 The entire standard library is compiled like so:

 ```sh
 ./ferret -pd
 ```

 After updating the repository, the compiler may have changed.
-You may want to run with the `-n` flag to force all files to recompile.
+You might want to run `ferret` with the `-n` flag to force all source files to recompile.

 ```sh
 ./ferret -pdn